 When emergencies such as adverse weather and other conditions exist, the University will have a variety of information available on the Alert Carolina website, alertcarolina.unc.edu, to keep you updated.
-When emergency conditions exist, it is recommended that your student first contact you to reassure you they are safe.
-We encourage you to talk with your student about how to stay in contact during emergencies.
-Members of the Carolina Housing staff are on-call 24 hours a day, seven days a week.
-If you have a family emergency and need to contact your student, we recommend you contact the UNC Police at 919-962-8100 and request to speak with your student's Community Director.
+You can also register to get text notifications from Alert Carolina.
+Additionally, members of the Carolina Housing staff are on-call 24 hours a day, seven days a week.